Master the Second Conditional: Worksheets & Exercises

 To strengthen your grasp of English conditionals, explore these useful study guides below:

-2. Match the first half of each sentence in Column A with its correct ending in Column B. Write the correct number next to each sentence.
+2. Match the first half of each sentence in Column A with its correct ending in Column B. Write the correct letter next to each number.Matching second conditional worksheet with Column A and Column B sentence halves (second conditional matching practice)Pin

 Second Conditional Exercises